 Whether a history of recurrent pregnancy loss increases risk of fetal growth restriction and premature delivery in subsequent pregnancies depends on the cause of the losses.

-Evaluation should include the following to help determine the cause:
+Evaluation for recurrent pregnancy loss should include the following to help determine the cause:

-Screening for acquired thrombotic disorders: Anticardiolipin antibodies (IgG and IgM), anti-β2 glycoprotein I (IgG and IgM), and lupus anticoagulant
+Screening for acquired thrombotic disorders: Anticardiolipin antibodies (IgG and IgM), anti-beta2 glycoprotein I (IgG and IgM), and lupus anticoagulant

 Hysterosalpingography or sonohysterography to check for structural uterine abnormalities